 The aim of CoMMiTMenT is the development of a novel tool for the detection, selection and complex characterisation of the vulnerable sub-population of red blood cells in the blood of patients with rare anaemia.
-This objective will be performed using the novel combination of microfluidics, optical devices and electrical read-outs.
-This chain of devices makes use of cellular properties like their labelling with fluorescent molecular biomarkers (e.g., antibodies or fluorophores), secondary cellular characteristics, such as the cell shape, or other alterations of cellular morphology and structure.
-By utilising a smart combination of the above mentioned techniques, positively identified cells can be placed on an adhesive substrate, after which the surface topology of the cell will be determined using Scanning Ion Conductance Microscopy (SICM).
+This objective is being approached using the novel combination of multiple read-outs.
+Novel devices make use of cellular properties like their labelling with fluorescent molecular biomarkers (e.g., antibodies or fluorophores), secondary cellular characteristics, such as the cell shape, or other alterations of cellular morphology and structure as well as cellular interaction with surface structures.
+By utilising a smart combination of the above mentioned techniques, e.g. in a project-born device called MeCheM, positively identified cells can be placed on an adhesive substrate, after which the surface topology of the cell will be determined using Scanning Ion Conductance Microscopy (SICM).
 The combination of these imaging approaches will lead to the development of a modular device structure, the $\mu$ COSMOS, where the " $\mu$ " indicates the scale of cellular dimensions.
 With this $\mu$ COSMOS concept, a proof-of-principle for therapeutic interventions in rare anaemias is planned to be given for the treatment of sickle cell disease.
 The techniques rely on molecular detection: microfluidics and microscopy rely on molecular biomarkers, and scanning ion conductance microscopy on functional imaging of molecular structures. $\mu$ COSMOS will allow for the exploration, diagnosis and development of therapeutic interventions for several rare anaemias.
-Hereditary xerocytosis, overhydrated hereditary stomatocytosis, familial pseudohyperkalemia, cryohydrocytosis, certain types of spherocytosis, hereditary spherocytosis, sickle cell anaemia, thalassemia and phosphofructokinase deficiency are going to be tested.
+Hereditary xerocytosis, overhydrated hereditary stomatocytosis, familial pseudohyperkalemia, cryohydrocytosis, certain types of spherocytosis, hereditary spherocytosis, sickle cell anaemia, thalassemia and phosphofructokinase deficiency have been started to be tested.
 The non-invasive nature of the combined imaging technologies enables to probe the function of molecular effectors and facilitates the testing of medications and their dosage in a personalised manner.
-For some of the rare anaemias, CoMMiTMenT will provide explanations how molecular defects result in altered cellular functions and finally in the symptoms of the disease.
-Based on these results, pharmacological targets will be identified and initially tested.
-Once drugs become available, personalised medical interventions can be explored by the clinical partners within the project or through a strong relationship with the European Network for Rare and Congenital Anaemias (ENERCA).
+For some of the rare anaemias, like for sickle cell disease or Gardos channelopathy, CoMMiTMenT can provide explanations how molecular defects result in altered cellular functions and finally in the symptoms of the disease.
+Based on these results, pharmacological targets have been identified and initially tested.
+First drug-concepts became available and were explored for personalised medical interventions by the clinical partners within the project or trough a strong relationship with the European Network for Rare and Congenital Anaemias (ENERCA).